ocryptocode/PPH/README.md

 - Adjust the configuration settings in `config/config.yml` to customize database connection details, AI model parameters, and other settings.

-## Contributing

-We welcome contributions!
-If you would like to contribute to the project, please follow the guidelines outlined in `CONTRIBUTING.md`.

 ## License
 This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.